amirbadr/Amazon_Prime_Coverage_Canada_2018/README.md

 # Amazon_Prime_Coverage_Canada_2018

+Amaozn Prime is a service provided by Amazon for same-day/one-day online shipping in Canada.
+This service costs around $100/year and Amazon provides special discount for students.
+Have you ever curious about how far Amazon Prime is extended in Canada?
 In this project, I analyzed the Amazon Prime coverage zone in Canada with Python.

 The packages I used: